About Us

 In 1432 William Sevenoke died, bequeathing his London properties to the people of Sevenoaks to establish a free grammar school and almshouses for the poor.
 This was a very unusual bequest for the early fifteenth century, when many people left their possessions to the Church, and makes Sevenoaks one of the oldest secular school foundations in England.

-Sevenoke was believed to be a foundling, discovered in the parish of Sevenoaks and adopted by a local landowner.
+Sevenoke was a foundling, discovered in the parish of Sevenoaks and brought up by a local landowner.
 He rose to become Mayor of London in 1418.

 “About the latter ende of the reigne of King Edwarde the thirde, there was found (lying in the streetes at Sennocke) a poore childe.”